TanStack/table/docs/api.md

 The order and usage of plugin hooks must follow The Laws of Hooks, just like any other custom hook.
 They must always be unconditionally called in the same order.

-> **NOTE: In the event that you want to programmatically enable or disable plugin hooks, most of them provide options to disable their functionality, eg. `options.disableSorting`**
+> **NOTE: In the event that you want to programmatically enable or disable plugin hooks, most of them provide options to disable their functionality, eg. `options.disableSortBy`**

 ### Option Memoization